lmorg/murex/docs/commands/for.md

 ## Description

-This `for` loop is fills a small niche where `foreach` or `formap` idioms will fail within your scripts.
+This `for` loop is fills a small niche where `foreach` or `formap` are inappropiate in your script.
 It's generally not recommended to use `for` because it performs slower and doesn't adhere to _murex_'s design philosophy.
+However it does offer additional flexibility around recursion.

 ## Usage